 There is no current state law as to what age the clerk or cashier needs to be to sell tobacco or tobacco products.
 As long as the clerk or cashier is of legal age to work in Nevada they are allowed to sell.

-However, just a reminder that the minimum age of sale to the purchaser went from 18 years of age to 21.
-The legal age to ask for ID verification age went up from 27 to 30.
+However, just a reminder that the minimum age of sale to the purchaser is 21.
+The legal age to ask for ID verification age is 30.

 For more information about retailer education and training visit Responsible Tobacco NV.

 It is good practice to ask for ID from everyone who is attempting to purchase ANY tobacco product, including cigarettes, cigars and electronic vaping products.
 A clerk must confirm the age of any purchaser under the age of 30 by checking their ID.